Coherent-Partners/spark-ts-sdk/docs/authentication.md

 ```

 **Method 2** (preferred): You can use a `.env` file to store your environment
-variables and use a package like [dotenv](https://www.npmjs.com/package/dotenv)
-to load them into your application.
+variables and use a package like [dotenv] to load them into your application.

-> [!WARNING]
-> Please note that you should never commit your `.env` file to a public repository.

 Creating a `SparkClient` instance now becomes as simple as:

 ```ts
 const spark = new Spark();
 ```

+> [!WARNING]
+> Please note that you should never commit your `.env` file to a public repository.

-## Good to know
+## Good to Know

-When using OAuth2.0 client credentials grant, the SDK will automatically refresh
+When using OAuth2.0 client credentials, the SDK will automatically refresh the
-the token when it expires.
+bearer token when it expires.
 You can also generate or refresh the token manually.
-Here's how to do it:

 ```ts
 const spark = new Spark({ oauth: 'path/to/my/credentials.json' });